Ichitan

-Ichitan Company is a Thai beverage company that manufactures green tea drinks, herbal drinks, fruit drinks, and energy drinks.
+Ichitan Group Co., Ltd. is a Thai beverage company that manufactures green tea drinks, herbal drinks, fruit drinks, and energy drinks.

 History

 Ichitan company was founded by Tan Passakornatee who was the original founder of Oishi Group.
 Ichitan company incorporated the company on the third of September 2010.
 Later, the company registered capital for 1,300 million baht and a paid up capital of 1,300 million baht into ordinary shares on December 31, 2015.
-On August 27, 2014 Ichitan company, Mitsubishi Corporation and PT Sigmantara Alfindo have entered into a joint venture which aims to produce and sell Ichitan drinks in Indonesia.
+On August 27, 2014, Mitsubishi Corporation and PT Sigmantara Alfindo have entered into a joint venture which aims to produce and sell Ichitan drinks in Indonesia.

+On August 24, 2022, Philippine snack food company Rebisco has entered the beverage market for the exclusive distributor of Ichitan in the Philippines.

+In January 2023, the famous Thai actor, singer, model, host and entrepreneur Vachirawit Chivaaree became the Brand Ambassador of Ichitan.